|

 executioners and assistants would undertake a week’s training.
 This was initially at Newgate and after it

-the end of the training applicants could be added to the list if they were deemed
+At the end of the training applicants could be added to the list if they

-two as second assistant, just to observe the proceedings and for the governor
+execution or two as second assistant, just to observe the proceedings and for

 an execution.
 Successful candidates had